Puppy growth tracking guidance and next steps

 If you have information about the parents, use that first.
 If you adopted a mixed-breed puppy with unknown parentage, your veterinarian may estimate adult size using body proportions, paw size, and growth rate.
 In that case, pick the size category that best matches the vet’s expectation.

-Is this puppy adult weight calculator accurate?
+How accurate is this puppy adult weight estimate?

-Use the estimate for planning, not for making medical decisions.
+Use the estimate for planning, not for medical decisions.
 Feeding changes should be based on your puppy’s current weight, body condition score, activity level, and veterinary advice.
 If you are concerned about rapid gain or poor gain, consult a veterinarian to rule out health issues and to choose an appropriate diet.